ostfriese4/Python-gui-for-TI-nspire-CX-II-T/README.md

-This is a gui written in micropython
+This is a gui for the Ti-nspire CX II-T hanhelds written in micropython.